rsimon/immarkus/docs/data-model-overview.md

 # IMMARKUS Data Model and File Structure

 IMMARKUS is a browser-based, client-side application for scholarly semantic image annotation.

-All user data is stored locally on the user's computer in **JSON files** within a user-specified project folder.
+All user data is stored **locally on the user's computer in JSON files**, within a user-specified project folder.
 This document provides an overview of the data model and file structure.

 ---